zjleblanc/ansible-policy-enforcement/docs/Associating policy with AAP resources.md

 3. **Policy Evaluation**:
    - AAP sends the collected policies to the configured OPA server for evaluation
    - Each policy is evaluated against the job context
-   - If any policy evaluation:
+   - The job will be blocked if any policy evaluation:
      - Returns `"allowed": false`, or
      - Fails to evaluate
-     The job will be blocked

 4. **Job State Transition**:
    - If all policies allow the job:
-     - Job proceeds to playbook execution
+     - The job proceeds to playbook execution
    - If any policy blocks the job:
-     - Job transitions to "Error" state
+     - The job transitions to "Error" state
      - Playbook execution is prevented
      - Error messages from policy violations are recorded